ademilly/react-o-clock/README.md

 ## Usage

-Just open `index,html` with a browser ya dingdong!
+Just open `index.html` with a browser ya dingdong!